|Table of Contents|

-Oxygen cycle along with carbon cycle and nitrogen cycle plays an important role in the existence of life on earth.
-Oxygen cycle is a biological process which helps in maintaining the oxygen level by moving through three main regions of the earth which are Atmosphere, Lithosphere, and Biosphere.
+Oxygen cycle, along with the carbon cycle and nitrogen cycle plays an essential role in the existence of life on the earth.
+The oxygen cycle is a biological process which helps in maintaining the oxygen level by moving through three main spheres of the earth which are:

-It is a biogeochemical cycle which explains the movement of oxygen gas within the atmosphere, the ecosystem, biosphere and the lithosphere.
+This biogeochemical cycle explains the movement of oxygen gas within the atmosphere, the ecosystem, biosphere and the lithosphere.
 The oxygen cycle is interconnected with the carbon cycle.

 The atmosphere is the layer of gases presents above the earth’s surface.
-The sum of all Earth’s ecosystem makes a biosphere.
-Lithosphere, which is the solid outer section along with the Earth’s crust and it is the largest reservoir of oxygen.
+The sum of Earth’s ecosystems makes a biosphere.
+Lithosphere is the solid outer section along with the earth’s crust and it is the largest reservoir of oxygen.

 Uses of Oxygen

 Rusting: This process also requires oxygen.
 It is the formation of oxides which is also called oxidation.
-In this process, metals like iron or alloy rust when they are exposed to moisture and oxygen for a long period of time.
-New compounds of oxides are formed by the combination of oxygen with the metal.
+In this process, metals like iron or alloy rust when they are exposed to moisture and oxygen for an extended period of time and new compounds of oxides are formed by the combination of oxygen with the metal.

 Production of Oxygen